Unpacking & Arranging Your Artificial Plant

 Unpack & Stand Artificial Plant Upright

-Your Nearly Natural artificial plant will come carefully packaged in a secure box.
-Upon arrival, wherever you have some free and open space, carefully open all the taped corners; you might need some scissors to do this, but it should easily open like a giant envelope.
-Inside, you will see your fake plant carefully wrapped in protective plastic.
-With care, gently pull out your fake plant and stand it upright on a floor or table surface.
+Your Nearly Natural artificial plant—whether it’s a tabletop orchid or a potted artificial topiary tree—will come carefully packaged in a secure box.
+Upon arrival, find an open workspace and carefully open all taped corners (you may need scissors).
+Inside, your faux plant will be wrapped in protective plastic.
+With care, gently remove it and stand it upright on a floor or table surface.

 Bend Down Branches